top of page

 The Speaking of Verse and Prose

-Because the exam class has to be very small (to properly prepare the students for the exams), the fees for the class are higher unfortunately - I have kept it as low as I could to make it feasible:
+Because the exam class has to be very small (to properly prepare the students for the exams), the fees for the class are higher than for the drama classes unfortunately - I have kept it as low as I could to make it feasible:

 There is nothing I know that is quite like the thrill that you get when you learn how to see through a character’s eyes or feel the things that they feel.
 At heart, the very process of acting is life-affirming, joyful and exhilarating.